 Research always starts with a question.
 It might not always be stated outright, but every time you look something up on your phone, it's because there's a gap in your knowledge that you want to fill in.
 Once you have a general sense of a topic you're interested in, that's when you're ready to formulate a more specific research question.

 “You have to find a better reason than ‘it’s an assignment’ to devote weeks to your research and for your readers to spend time reading your article.
 You’ll find that better reason when you can ask a question whose answer solves a problem that you can convince readers to care about.
 That question and problem are what will make readers think your research is worth their time.” (from The Craft of Research by Booth, Colomb, and Williams p.
 35)

-In academia and even in industry, there's a pattern to research [perhaps make this in to an image like a cycle]:
+In academia and even in industry, there's a pattern to research:

 - Read what's been done on a topic